cvxgrp/qcml/README.md

 Quadratic Cone Modeling Language (QCML)
 =======================================

-**This repository is currently a work in progress and is in transition between an older implementation (SCOOP) and a newer implementation (QCML).
+**This repository is currently a work in progress
 If you wish to use this in your project, please contact [us](mailto:echu508@stanford.edu).**

 This project is a modular convex optimization framework for solving